Data File Extensions

 Microsoft Access Database

-The .accdb file extension is the default file format for databases created with Microsoft Access, a ...
+The Microsoft Access Database file format (ACDB) is the default file format used by Microsoft Access, a database managem...

 .acis